Cost pressures mount as Malaysia Airlines search drags on

 That means Australia, China and Malaysia - the countries most closely involved in the operation - look set to bear the financial and logistical burden of a potentially lengthy and expensive search.

 “We’re already at tens of millions.
-Is it worth hundreds of millions?” a senior U.S. defense official told Reuters last week.
+Is it worth hundreds of millions?” a senior U.S. defence official told Reuters last week.
 “I don’t know.
 That’s for them to decide.”

 He made it clear that Washington was intent on spending less from now on, making it the first major donor country to scale back its financial commitment to the search.